Time Zones in Chad

 Daylight Saving Time in Chad

 Chad does not observe daylight saving time.
-The country remains on Africa/Ndjamena (UTC+1) throughout the year, so there are no seasonal clock changes to account for when planning meetings, flights, or recurring calls.
+The country remains on UTC+1 throughout the entire year, so there are no seasonal clock changes in N'Djamena or any other city.

 Frequently Asked Questions